 It facilitates effective communication between stakeholders, developers, and testers, reducing misunderstandings and misinterpretations.

+In some cases, it can serve as a legal document that defines the obligations and responsibilities of each party involved in the project.
 Typically, specifications are written early in the product development phase.
 For instance, the discovery phase of a project in an SDH company often involves the creation of a design specification.

 A technical brief, often prepared by a technical writer, is an essential component of the project specification.
 It provides in-depth technical details and explanations for developers and other technical stakeholders.
 The technical brief bridges the gap between the high-level project specification and the nitty-gritty technical aspects of the project.
 A technical brief usually implies the following steps: